aershov24/FSC_Candidates_Test/README.md

 # How We Asses Your Work

-Look at this list of criteria that we will keep in mind assessing your submission:
+Look at this list of criteria that we will keep in mind when assessing your submission:

-* Variety and Quality of Sources you have used.
-We hard stop and reject your candidacy if you copy/source QAs from one source
+* _Variety_ and _Quality of Sources_ you have used.
+We hard stop and reject your candidacy if you copy/source QAs from one source or sources mentioned to AVOID
-* Markdown Formatting Quality - don't blindly copy answer, **RE**format it to increase _readability_, for example:
+* _Markdown Formatting_ Quality - don't blindly copy answer, **RE**format it to increase _readability_, for example:
   * Use paragraphs and new lines to visually separate different parts of the answer
   * Use **bold** for terms and acronyms
   * Use **lists** to visually separate different concepts especially if they presented in one long sentence in the source